YupengLin/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-13-1.png)

-Yes, there are different type of activity pattern, In the weekday, more activity is expected, especially in the morning..
+Yes, there are different type of activity pattern, In the weekday, more activity is expected, especially in the morning.